 Is this a Common Dental Procedure?
 This is a highly specialized procedure that is only performed by certain dentists.
 Our First Coast Oral Surgery doctors, Dr. Massaro and Dr. Skigen, are highly trained in this procedure.
 We encourage you to visit our Jacksonville Oral Surgery office. and meet our First Coast OS Team!

 Jaw Bone Health | When one or more teeth are missing it can lead to bone loss at the site of the gap.
 This loss of jawbone can develop into additional problems, both with your appearance and your overall health.

 Sinus Lift | Some of the roots of the natural upper teeth extend up into the maxillary sinuses.
 When these upper teeth are removed there is often just a thin wall of bone separating the maxillary sinus and the mouth.

 Ridge Augmentation | a common dental procedure often performed following a tooth extraction.
 This procedure helps recreate the natural contour of the gums and jaw that may have been lost due to bone loss from a tooth extraction, or for another reason.

 For your convenience, we accept Visa, MasterCard, and Discover.
 We deliver the finest care at the most reasonable cost to our patients.
 Payment is due at the time service is rendered unless other arrangements have been made in advance.
-If you have questions regarding your account, please contact us at 904-565-1505.
+If you have questions regarding your account, please contact any of our locations.
 Many times, a simple telephone call can clear up any misunderstandings.

-At First Coast OMS we make every effort to provide you with the finest care and the most convenient financial options.
+At First Coast Oral Surgery we make every effort to provide you with the finest care and the most convenient financial options.
 To accomplish this we work hand-in-hand with you to maximize your insurance reimbursement for covered procedures.
-If you have any problems or questions, please ask our staff.
+If you have any problems or questions, please ask our team.
 They are well informed and here to assist you.
-They can be reached by phone at 904-565-1505.
+You can contact any of our locations

 Both of our offices accept most PPO Dental Plans.